+The survey is just the first step.
 The responses collected in this survey, and the themes and ideas identified within, are critical pieces of information that will be used to assess community concerns related to housing, economic development, and public infrastructure.

+This information will help determine the next steps to take.
 Future planning work will draw on the values identified by the respondents as important and the vision they outlined.